 When to Claim Social Security

 Since Social Security is taxable to many retirees, the decision of when to claim Social Security is important to consider as well.
 Many people choose to wait until their full retirement age (67 for most future retirees) to get their full benefit.
-However, you can claim as early as age 62 for a reduced benefit or defer until age 70 to get an increased benefit of 8% per year.
+However, you can claim as early as age 62 for a reduced benefit or defer until age 70 to get an increased benefit of 8% for each year you delay.
 There is no benefit to waiting past age 70, so make sure to claim by then at the latest!

 In addition to the decision of when to claim Social Security, you may also need to decide on whose earnings record you are claiming.
 If you’re married, you have the option to claim your own or one-half of your spouse’s benefit.
-If you’re divorced and have not remarried, you may also claim on an ex-spouse’s record, as long as you were previously married for at least 10 years, and they are currently claiming their benefits.
-Also, if your spouse has passed away, you can claim the higher of their record or your own.
+If you’re divorced and have not remarried, you may also claim on an ex-spouse’s record, as long as you were previously married for at least 10 years, and they are currently entitled to benefits (at least age 62).
+Also, if your spouse has passed away, you can claim the higher of their record or your own, if you have not remarried before age 60.

 When you decide to claim Social Security can also impact your tax-planning opportunities in a given year.
 For instance, if you choose to delay Social Security until age 70, you may be in a lower tax bracket in those years after retirement.
 This may be a fantastic opportunity to move money from a tax-deferred account (like a 401(k) or an IRA) to a tax-free account (Roth) through conversions.
 We will discuss this in more detail later, but what you should know is that when you claim Social Security can have a material impact on your retirement tax planning and overall retirement success in general.